advaoptical/6g-terafactory-ran/doc/BIOS.md

 ORAN expects the certain BIOS setting.
-Specifically, we need to disable hyperthreading, set linear core numbering and enable SR-IOV.
+Specifically, we need to disable hyperthreading, set linear core numbering for multi-socket platfrom and enable SR-IOV.

 By default, BIOS chooses assignment of odd Cores for node 0 and even ones for node 1: